rapidsai/dependency-file-generator/README.md

 - which types of dependency files should be generated (i.e. conda `environment.yaml` files and/or `requirements.txt` files)
 - where the generated files should be written to
-- which architecture and CUDA version variant files should be generated
+- which variant files should be generated (based on the provided matrix)
 - which of the dependency lists from the top-level `dependencies` key should be included in the generated files

 Here is an example of what the `files` key might look like: